 I want to know what you think about Disney World opening back up…

-- Which modifications would you like to see implemented in the parks?
+- What changes would you like to see implemented in the parks?

 Let us know in the comments section below!